Man at center of pot shop standoff back in jail

 ALBUQUERQUE, N.M.
 (KRQE) – The man who went from hiding inside a medical marijuana dispensary into the open arms of the Albuquerque Police Department SWAT team is back in jail.

-Police arrested Bronson Vigil last night for resisting arrest and failing to appear in court for the burglary on Menaul last month.
+Police arrested Bronson Vigil on Thursday night for resisting arrest and failing to appear in court for the burglary on Menaul last month.
 Police say they used a taser to stop Vigil after he tried to run when they spotted him near downtown.

 Police say last month, Vigil and Kyle Minard cause an hours-long standoff after a break-in on Menaul.